etown285/Work_Day_Planner_Application/README.md

 ### Project Overview

 * Created div for each with seperate classes using bootstrap to style the rows for the text input and times.
+* fixed hour class to be able to fit double digit times.
-* Created a function for using moment and jquery to log the current date and time even.
+* Created a function for using moment and jquery to log the current date and time.
+* Created a varriable to log the current hour from moment.
-* Created an arrayto lable each of the hours.
+* Created an array to lable each of the hours.
 * Created a function with a for loop for the  local storage so text input is saved that the user logs in the text area and the page is refreshed.
-* Created a function with a for loop to change colors of the text boxes based on the current time.
+* Created a function with a for loop to change colors of the text boxes based on the classes assigned for past, present and current.

 ## Usage